RyanSquared/Astronomy/doc/astronomy.md

 **Description**

-Adds a routine onto the cqueues stack.
+Adds a routine onto the cqueues queue.

 **Parameters**

- * _routine_: A function to be added to the cqueues stack
+ * _routine_: A function to be added to the cqueues queue

 **Returns**